 - ½ teaspoon pure vanilla extract

 - 2 teaspoons active dry yeast

-- 2 cups plus 3 tablespoons 9.85 ounces all-purpose flour, plus more for dusting and kneading
+- 2 cups plus 3 tablespoons (9.85 ounces or 279 grams) all-purpose flour, plus more for dusting and kneading

 - a large pinch of kosher salt

-- 6 tablespoons 3 ounces unsalted butter, at room temperature and sliced into 1-inch cubes
+- 6 tablespoons (3 ounces or 85 grams) unsalted butter, at room temperature and sliced into 1-inch cubes

 For the Nutella Babka

-- ¼ cup 2 ounces unsalted butter, melted and cooled
+- ¼ cup (2 ounces or 57 grams) unsalted butter, melted and cooled

 Day 1: Make the Dough